Tutorial: Set up a game session queue for Spot instances

 -

-This tutorial is for game developers who use GameLift Spot fleets to host a custom game server or Realtime Servers and want to set up game session placement.
-This tutorial assumes that you have a basic understanding of How GameLift works.
+This tutorial is for game developers who want to use Spot fleets to host custom game servers or Realtime Servers.

 - What you'll learn